Raspberries and Kohlrabi

 • Subscribe

-These Baked Ground Chicken Teriyaki Pineapple Meatballs with Rice are made with ground chicken, crushed pineapple, and tossed in a homemade teriyaki sauce.
+These Baked Chicken Teriyaki Pineapple Meatballs are made with ground chicken, and crushed pineapple, and tossed in a homemade teriyaki sauce.

 Serve these flavorful meatballs over rice with sauteed bell peppers for a quick, easy, and delicious meal your whole family will love.

-Here are some other meatball recipes you will want to try: traditional Italian meatballs, chicken apple meatballs, sage chicken meatballs with brown butter sauce.
+Here are some other meatball recipes you will want to try: Traditional Meatballs with Italian Sausage and Ground Beef, Chicken Apple Meatballs, Sage Chicken Meatballs with Brown Butter.

 Jump to: